 1. How long have you been teaching at Metro Music Makers, and what do you teach?

-I teach guitar, piano, ukulele, strings, brass and other band instruments.
-I've been with Metro Music Makers for almost a year now.
+I teach primarily guitar, but also ukulele, bass, drums and piano.
+I've been with Metro Music Makers since November 2019.

 2. What is your first musical memory?

 I remember my dad picking me up and dancing to "Drive" by the Cars.